Skip to content

 Both CAIS and GovAI conduct research and advocate for AI safety and standards.
 However, GovAI has a more explicit and dedicated focus on the policy and governance aspects of AI, aiming to directly inform and influence decision-makers in government and industry, while CAIS has a broader scope encompassing technical research and general field-building alongside advocacy.

-+Is Center for AI Safety (CAIS) free?
+Is Center for AI Safety (CAIS) yours?